jmoniz155/Professional-README-Generator/README.md

   ## Usage

-  no
+  The application will save the users input after the application runs successfully.

   ## License

-      This project is licensed under the GPL.
-3.0 license.
+      This project is licensed under the GPL_3.0 license.

   ## Contributing

-  no
+  The user will have to add a contrubtion file.

   ## Tests